 Remember, a lease is a binding contract!
 Don’t break a lease without thinking about your choices in advance.
 If you must break a lease, the best ways to get out of it are:

 Reach an agreement with your landlord.
 Some areas have local mediation services that can help.

 Ask if your landlord is willing to find a new tenant.

 There are a number of ways to change or end a lease agreement.
 It depends if you have a lease for a fixed term or a periodic lease.
 If both you and your landlord agree in writing to change or end the lease, that should be enough to make the change or end the tenancy.
-This is true for an oral or written lease, a fixed term lease or a periodic lease.
+This is true for a verbal or written lease, a fixed term lease or a periodic lease.
 It could be different, though, if you are on Section 8.
 Call your local legal aid office if you have questions about this.

 If you do not get the agreement in writing, an "I said, you said" argument could happen later.
 You could be held to the original terms of the lease, including payment of all rent due.

 Warning!
 If you break your lease without the written agreement of the landlord, you may have to pay rent for the whole period of the lease unless the landlord can re-rent the apartment to another tenant.
 But the landlord has no duty to try to find someone to replace you.